cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 # Adding an endpoint in a derived API class

 Let's say we are writing an SDK derived from stable and want to add a new endpoint in `TimeSeriesAPI`.
-To do this, we can create our own class inheriting from the stable class, and put our new endpoint there.
+To do this, we can create our own `TimeSeriesAPI` class inheriting from the stable class, and put our new endpoint there.

-In `src/api/timeseries/timeSeriesApi.ts`:
+We make our own `src/api/timeseries/timeSeriesApi.ts`:
 ```ts
 import { TimeSeriesAPI as TimeSeriesAPIStable } from '@cognite/sdk';
 import { InternalId } from '@cognite/sdk-core';